ebokes/wowcraftingorders.com/CONTRIBUTING.md

 access to a few things:

 - **GitHub.** I'll add you as a collaborator to the repo, which will allow you to create branches and pull requests without needing to fork.
-I have the CODEOWNERS file and permissions set up such that a review from me is necessary to merge in - more people can be added to that file at a later point.
+I have the CODEOWNERS file and permissions set up such that a review from me is still necessary to merge in - I'm also happy to add more people as the project matures and I develop a sense for who would make a good fit.
 - **Firebase.** This can be useful for logs, database entries, and so on.
 - **Vercel.** This is our Continuous Deployment solution, and can be useful for diagnosing build failures and details regarding the deployment workflow.

 ## Issues Guidelines

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Guidelines for labeling issues: